sec0uth/brick-abode-project-interview/README.md

 ### Finally Running Juniper

-After you have set the configuration file and ssh authentication, you may be able to run the Juniper production image with the discussed command:
+After you have set ssh and juniper-configuration file, you may be able to run the Juniper production image with the discussed command:

 ```bash
 $ podman-compose run juniper